-Terms of licences, including royalties and taxes payable on production or profit sharing arrangements, as appropriate, vary by country and, in some cases, by concession within each country.
+The terms of licences, including royalties and taxes payable on production or profit sharing arrangements, as appropriate, vary by country and, in some cases, by concession within each country.

-Development of the Espoir Field in Block CI-26 and the Baobab Field in Block CI-40, Offshore Côte d'Ivoire ("CDI"), are subject to Production Sharing Agreements ("PSA") that deem tax or royalty payments to the government are met from the government's share of profit oil.
+Development of the Espoir Field in Block Cl-26 and the Baobab Field in Block Cl-40, Offshore Côte d'Ivoire ("CDI"), are subject to Production Sharing Agreements ("PSA") which deem that tax or royalty payments to the government are satisfied by the government's share of profit oil.
 The current corporate income tax rate in CDI is 25% which is applicable to non PSA income.